jumakevin4/AWS-Tagging-Standardization/README.md

-# AWS-Tagging-Standardization
+# AWS-Tagging-Standardization-Naming & Tagging Conventions
 AWS Tagging standards for all AWS accounts within the organization
-# Naming & Tagging Conventions

 # Table of Contents
 [Terms and Abbreviations](#_Toc500424982)